 Some factors in granting innocent spouse status are:

 - Did the spouse or former spouse know about the tax liability at the time it arose?

 - Did the spouse or former spouse have a meaningful opportunity to contest the assessment of tax at the time the assessment was made?

 - Has the spouse or former spouse cooperated with the Department in collection and compliance efforts?

 - Can the state protect its interests without pursuing active collection efforts against the spouse or former spouse, including collection efforts against the other spouse or former spouse?

-If you believe you might qualify for innocent spouse relief, fill out the application form below and return to the department.
+If you believe you might qualify for innocent spouse relief, fill out the online application from your Taxpayer Access Point (TAP) account or fill out the application form below and return to the department.

 Granting innocent spouse relief does not apply to offsets of refunds or credits collected on community debts

 IRS Publication 971, Innocent Spouse Relief (And Separation of Liability and Equitable Relief)